Bobby Witt Jr. Player Props: Royals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins rank 13th in baseball in home runs surrendered (65 total, 1.1 per game).
+- Marlins pitchers combine to rank 12th in baseball in home runs given up (65 total, one per game).

-- Luzardo makes the start for the Marlins, his 13th of the season.
-He is 4-4 with a 4.05 ERA and 78 strikeouts in 66 2/3 innings pitched.
+- Cabrera gets the start for the Marlins, his 13th of the season.
+He is 4-4 with a 4.50 ERA and 76 strikeouts in 58 2/3 innings pitched.

-- The left-hander last pitched on Thursday against the San Diego Padres, when he went 5 1/3 innings, allowing five earned runs while giving up four hits.
+- The righty's last appearance was on Friday against the Oakland Athletics, when he tossed six scoreless innings while giving up four hits.

+- The 25-year-old has put up an ERA of 4.50, with 11.8 strikeouts per nine innings, in 12 games this season.
+Opponents have a .219 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.